chauncey-garrett/scripts-sonos/README.md

 git clone https://github.com/chauncey-garrett/scripts-sonos
 ```

-If you plan on contributing back to the repository, add the following to `.git/config`.
-This code will ensure that the AppleScripts are viewable under version control by decompiling them to plain text before updating the repository.
+If you plan on contributing back to the repository, add the following to `.git/config` **before making any commits.** This code will ensure that the AppleScripts are viewable under version control by decompiling them to plain text before updating the repository.

 ```
 [filter "ascr"]